Hattie McDaniel: Gone with the Wind

 The competition to win the part of Mammy in Gone with the Wind was almost as fierce as that for Scarlett O'Hara.
 First Lady Eleanor Roosevelt wrote to film producer David O. Selznick to ask that her own maid, Elizabeth McDuffie, be given the part.
 McDaniel did not think she would be chosen, because she had earned her reputation as a comic actress.
 One source claimed that Clark Gable recommended that the role be given to McDaniel; in any case, she went to her audition dressed in an authentic maid's uniform and won the part.

+McDaniel said that the role was an "opportunity to glorify Negro womanhood … The brave efficient type of womanhood which … has built our race, paid for our elaborate houses of worship, and sustained our business, charitable and improvement organisations."

 Loew's Grand Theater on Peachtree Street in Atlanta was selected by the studio as the site for the Friday, December 15, 1939, premiere of Gone with the Wind.
 Studio head David O. Selznick asked that McDaniel be permitted to attend, but MGM advised him not to, because of Georgia's segregation laws.
 Clark Gable threatened to boycott the Atlanta premiere unless McDaniel was allowed to attend, but McDaniel convinced him to attend anyway.

 Most of Atlanta's 300,000 citizens crowded the route of the seven-mile (11 km) motorcade that carried the film's other stars and executives from the airport to the Georgian Terrace Hotel, where they stayed.
 While Jim Crow laws kept McDaniel from the Atlanta premiere, she did attend the film's Hollywood debut on December 28, 1939.
 Upon Selznick's insistence, her picture was also featured prominently in the program.
+The 2010 documentary film Change in the Wind revealed a friendship between Gone with the Wind (1936) author Margaret Mitchell and McDaniel.
+“The Mayor of Atlanta called for a hand for our Hattie McDaniel and I wish you could have heard the cheers,” Mitchell telegrammed her after the first screening.